 BCS students have routinely excelled in competitions sponsored by ACSI (Association of Christian Schools International), including science fairs, math olympics, and creative writing fairs.
 We also host spelling bees, geography bees, speech & debate forums, and art fairs.

 The following enrichment classes (i.e. "specials") are available to Bethany's students during the school day:

 Preschool and elementary students will be exposed to weekly visits to the library.
-Our newly designed, colorful media center offers a range of thousands of books, 400 videos and DVDs, reference materials, and 60 "Big Books."
+Our newly designed, colorful media center offers a range of thousands of books, over 400 videos and DVDs, reference materials, and approximately 60 "Big Books."
 Our fully automated digital library (Destiny Quest from Follett) assists in the circulation, search, and administration of these resources.

 - PRESCHOOL: Students enjoy weekly story times with entertaining books that facilitate basic discussions about the story.